osisoft/PI-Adapter/V1/Administration/Delete an adapter component.md

 When an adapter component is removed, the configuration and log files are saved into a sub-directory in case they are needed later.
 Any associated types, streams, and data will remain on respective endpoints.

-Complete the following to delete an adapter component:
+Complete the following procedure to delete an adapter component:

 1. Start any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests.